Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 ## Learning Outcomes

-Students by the end of the course will be able to ...
+By the end of the course, you will be able to ...

-1. Identify & Describe
-2. Explain
-3. Compare & Contrast
-4. Design & Implement
-5. Practice
+1. Build a full-stack dApp that uses the Ethereum protocol
+1. Identify and describe different payable assets on the blockchain
+1. Develop contracts using the Solidity protocol
+1. Speak professionally on the use cases surrounding decentralized applications and protocols

 ## Schedule